csswizardry/inuit.css/README.md

-# The inuit.css blog
+# The inuitcss blog

 This `gh-pages` is a simple Jekyll blog which should satisfy two goals:

-1. Share more in-depth infor, tutorials and tips about the inuit.css framework
+1. Share more in-depth infor, tutorials and tips about the inuitcss framework
 2. Demonstrate the optimal implementation of the framework

 If you would like a particular topic covered on the blog, please feel free to